HasnainKousar/assignment1/readme.md

 10. git clone : a git command to clone/retrieve an entire repo from a hosted location such as Github.
 Ex. username:~$ git clone url
 This will clone the entire repo from the hosted location given by the url

+11. git checkout -b "name" : a git command to create a new branch and switch to it.
+Ex: username:~/assignment1$ git checkout -b branch1
+This will create a new branch called branch1 and switch to it